-To add a password to a LUKS partition, one has to possess an unencrypted copy of the master key.
-Either this is, because the initialisation process is still in progress, or the user has supplied a correct password for an existing key slot, which master key could therefore be recovered.
-This operation is sketched in Figure 4.
+To add a password to a LUKS partition one has to possess an unencrypted copy of the master key; either initialization must still be in progress or the master key must be recovered using a valid password to an existing key slot.
+The latter operation is sketched in Figure 4.

-Assuming we have a good copy of the master key in memory, the next step is to fetch a salt from a random source, and the choice of a password iteration $count^7$.
+Assuming we have a good copy of the master key in memory the next steps are to fetch a salt from a random source and to choose a password iteration count.
 This information is written into a free - that is disabled - key slot of the phdr.